 Public Benefits: Shoreline; estuary buffer

-As the heart of the Olga community on Orcas Island, Buck Bay pulses with wildlife and beauty.
-This small but significant estuary – a rich, shallow mixing area of fresh and salt water – is a treasured feature teaming with activity, from diving osprey to spawning salmon.
+At the heart of the Olga community on Orcas Island, Buck Bay pulses with wildlife and beauty.
+This small but significant estuary—a rich, shallow mixing area of fresh and salt water—is a treasured feature teaming with activity, from diving osprey to spawning salmon.

-In 2003, the Preservation Trust completed a project that protects over 450 feet of shoreline and forested upland buffer on the bay.
+In 2003, the Preservation Trust completed a project that protects nearly 550 feet of shoreline and forested upland buffer on the bay.

-The Buck Bay Preserve was created using a variety of land protection tools and enlisting the support of neighbors, the broader “Orcas East End” community, and the San Juan County Land Bank.
-Conservation-minded landowners were willing to work with the Trust on bargain sale terms, and one family donated a parcel outright.
-The Land Bank purchased conservation easements, and 46 donors contributed over $20,000 to help complete the acquisition.
+The Buck Bay Preserve was created using a variety of land protection tools and by enlisting the support of neighbors, the broader “Orcas east-end” community, and the San Juan County Land Bank.
+Conservation-minded landowners were willing to work with the Preservation Trust on bargain sale terms, and one family donated a parcel outright.
+The Land Bank purchased conservation easements, and 46 donors contributed more than $20,000 to help complete the acquisition.

-“The results at Buck Bay show how effective cooperation and creativity can be in achieving community based conservation success,” said Mike Cooper, the Preservation Trust’s Outreach Director at the time.
-“In this case the connections between the ecological values of the bay, the vision of the neighboring community, and the role the Preservation Trust and Land Bank could play were strongly aligned,” he explains, “It’s something we can all feel proud to be a part of.”
+“The results at Buck Bay show how effective cooperation and creativity can be in achieving community-based conservation success,” said Mike Cooper, the Preservation Trust’s Outreach Director at the time.
+“In this case the connections between the ecological values of the bay, the vision of the neighboring community, and the role the Preservation Trust and Land Bank could play were strongly aligned,” he added.
+“It’s something we can all feel proud to be a part of.”